eighteeneightythree/docs-1.0/content/Coagulation cascade.md

 ---
 created: 2025-02-13
-modified: 2025-02-16
+modified: 2025-02-17
+tags:
+  - medicine
 ---
 The coagulation cascade is responsible for secondary haemostasis.
-It occurs simultaneously to primary haemostasis and leads to development and maturation of the fibrin meshwork that stabilises the rapidly formed platelet plug.
+It occurs simultaneously to [[primary haemostasis]] and leads to development and maturation of the fibrin meshwork that stabilises the rapidly formed platelet plug.

 The classical cascade is divided into three pathways: the intrinsic and extrinsic pathways, and the final common pathway.
 This distinction is arbitrary and originates from the historical laboratory methods used to asses coagulation.